the-shy-beattle/the-shy-beattle.github.io/_posts/2015-02-26-flake-it-till-you-make-it.md

 Of course, this skill doesnâ€™t come easy for most of the people.
 As we shall see, breaking down our objectives will help us understand these affairs.

 We might be more likely commit to a midterm goal that can be the jack-of-all-trades we needed to pursue our path towards higher peaks.
-As we become aware of midpoints in our route towards climbing higher mountains, we will value the most the perks and small rewards through it
+As we become aware of midpoints in our route towards climbing higher mountains, we will value the most the perks and small rewards through it.

-### **The shy beetle write**
+### **The shy beetle writes**

 It seems even warily the way we refer to our needs and inner desires.
 As much as I wanted to believe that we are fearless towards our goals, soon I came to notice that we are more like a shy beetle when we have to acknowledge or even speak of them out loud.